 1997: The YAG laser is approved to treat cavities.

 River Valley Dental honors the pioneers in the dental industry.
 After all, without them, our business could not exist the way it is today.
-Want to experience the benefits of modern dentistry with Dr. Bryce Hanson and his expert team in Shelley, Idaho?
+Want to experience the benefits of modern dentistry with Dr. Bryce Hanson and their expert team in Shelley, Idaho?
 Just call 208-357-7611 to set up an appointment.
 We’re here to make you smile.